-Responding to need of the fiber optic market and current shortage of optical fibers, Prysmian has announced the expansion of their optical fiber manufacturing facilities in Italy.
-Prysmian Group, in a recent media release note announced the relaunching of optical fiber production in Italy and the group’s intention to stay at the top of global leadership in terms of optical fiber and cable manufacturing.
-Prysmian also want to focus on supporting the development plans for the new ultra broadband telecommunication networks in Italy.
-The Group has completed its investment plan of over 30 million Euros in the center of excellence in Battipaglia (Salerno) to boost its competitiveness and it now has some of the world’s most advanced production capability, technology and know-how.
+Responding to need of the fiber optic market and the current shortage of optical fibers, Prysmian has announced the expansion of their optical fiber manufacturing facilities in Italy.
+Prysmian Group, in a recent media release note, announced the relaunching of optical fiber production in Italy and the group’s intention to stay at the top of global leadership in terms of optical fiber and cable manufacturing.
+Prysmian also wants to focus on supporting the development plans for the new ultra-broadband telecommunication networks in Italy.
+The Group has completed its investment plan of over 30 million Euros in the center of excellence in Battipaglia (Salerno) to boost its competitiveness and it now has some of the world’s most advanced production capability, technology, and know-how.

 “With Prysmian, the only Italian fiber producer, Italy can boast a prime leadership position in such a strategic and high-tech sector,” pointed out Valerio Battista, Prysmian Group CEO, who added: “Thanks to the investments carried out, the Battipaglia plant has boosted its competitiveness on the world market.”
 “The optical fiber sector is highly globalized and there is very strong competition from Asian and American manufacturers.
 Prysmian is committed to doing its best to remain competitive and also to maintaining a strategic technological stronghold in Italy.”